Why The Goodyear Tire & Rubber Company (GT)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $19.29, which is -$0.96 below the current price.
-GT currently public float of 232.35M and currently shorts hold a 5.44% ratio of that float.
-Today, the average trading volume of GT was 3.94M shares.
+The average price from analysts is $19.75, which is $0.75 above the current price.
+GT currently public float of 232.35M and currently shorts hold a 5.09% ratio of that float.
+Today, the average trading volume of GT was 4.01M shares.

 GT’s Market Performance

-GT stocks went up by 3.39% for the week, with a monthly jump of 6.40% and a quarterly performance of 12.05%, while its annual performance rate touched 128.86%.
-The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 3.67% for The Goodyear Tire & Rubber Company.
-The simple moving average for the period of the last 20 days is 4.92% for GT stocks with a simple moving average of 55.73% for the last 200 days.
+GT stocks went down by -8.36% for the week, with a monthly jump of 1.00% and a quarterly performance of 3.19%, while its annual performance rate touched 119.04%.
+The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 3.66% for The Goodyear Tire & Rubber Company.
+The simple moving average for the period of the last 20 days is -3.74% for GT stocks with a simple moving average of 40.18% for the last 200 days.

 Analysts’ Opinion of GT